What is phishing?

 This category covers both industrial espionage and state-level snooping.
 In both cases, the objective is to gain information on your rival with the aim of outmanoeuvring them or, in some cases, sabotaging them.

 In this case, the email is normally crafted to look like it came from a supplier or perhaps a senior person within the company and has a sense of urgency.
 This, it's hoped, will make the recipient of the email more likely to respond with the information quickly, suppressing any doubts if they do arise.

 This can be part of a much longer campaign that involves many other types of cyber attack like spyware and specially created malware to harm industrial machinery or national infrastructure.

 Spear phishing is a phishing campaign that targets a specific individual or company.
 This technique requires a bit more effort on the part of the cyber criminal, as they need to do more background research in order to create a personalised phishing email.
-Between 2013 and 2016, business email compromise (BEC) attacks carried out through spear phishing led to the theft of over $3 million, according to Symantec's 2017 Internet Security Threat Report.
+According to research, 88% of organisations worldwide reported spear-phishing attacks in 2019.

 The Symantec report said that "these scams can be damaging as they require little technical expertise but can reap huge financial rewards for the criminals and significant losses for the companies involved.
 For example, early in 2016, an Austrian aerospace company fired its CEO after it lost almost (USD) $50 million to BEC scammers".